amckennafoster/nbidata/docs/overview/overview.md

 [Zizka 2016 - Rare species list in the Neotropics](https://zenodo.org/record/125594#.XkTaLyP9l1s)

-Here is the currently empty NBI repository: [https://zenodo.org/communities/nantucketbiodiversity/](https://zenodo.org/communities/nantucketbiodiversity/)
+Here is the NBI repository: [https://zenodo.org/communities/nantucketbiodiversity/](https://zenodo.org/communities/nantucketbiodiversity/)

 ---

-### Who runs the repository?
+### Who hosts the repository?

 The repository is hosted on [Zenodo](https://about.zenodo.org).
 Zenodo was developed and is maintained by CERN, the organization that runs the massive particle accelerator in Europe.
 CERN developed a digital repository for the huge amounts of data produced by the accelerator and opened the repository to all scientists.
 You can read the [repository policies here](https://about.zenodo.org/policies/).